Summer is the season to see the rich colours and listen to the songs of indigenous Arctic bird species.

 There are unique photo opportunities in this landscape, and the area is suitable for visitors of all age groups, regardless of their level of knowledge.
 The region is home to over 100 different species of birds.

 Sværholt is an abandoned trading post on the outermost part of the point between Laksefjord and Porsangerfjord.
 This site is home to Norway’s third largest bird cliff, Sværholtklubben.
-This site is only accessible by boat from Veidnes or Kjøllefjord.
+It is only accessible by boat from Veidnes or Kjøllefjord.